elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The wss:// protocol is not only encrypted but also more reliable.
 That is because ws:// data is not encrypted, visible to any intermediary.
 Old proxy servers do not know about WebSocket, and they may see “strange” headers and abort the connection.
 On the other hand, wss:// is WebSocket over TLS (same as HTTPS is HTTP over TLS), the transport security layer encrypts the data at the sender and decrypts it at the receiver.
-So, data packets get passed through encrypted proxies, and they cannot see what is inside and let them through.
+So, data packets pass through encrypted proxies, and they cannot see what is inside and let them through.
     </div>
   </div>
 </details>